stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

  * Highly *optimized* for minimum execution time
  * Cannot throw an error that will break the page
  * *Unobtrusive design* that doesn’t have any dependencies (other than Omniture)
- * Namespaced in *object literal notation* so that it can never have any confilcts
+ * Namespaced in *object literal notation* so that it can never have any conflicts

 #### The basic JavaScript object that I use for this